thunder/thunder-distribution/docs/contributing.md

    in `<module_name>.install` file.
 5. After the command has finished it will display what files are modified and generated.
 It's always good to make an additional check of generated code.

-Additional information about command options is provided with `drupal generate:configuration:update --help` and it's also possible to provide all information directly in the command line without using the wizard.

 ### Write automated tests